Recognition and Enforcement of Foreign Arbitration Awards in Belarus

 FAQ

-What types of foreign decisions can be recognized and enforced in Belarus?
+What types of foreign decisions can be recognised and enforced in Belarus?

-Belarusian courts may recognize and enforce both foreign court judgments and foreign arbitral awards.
-Eligible decisions include those arising from commercial disputes, civil claims, and in some cases, the compensatory part of criminal judgments.
-The enforcement procedure applies to rulings that are final and binding under the laws of the issuing country and comply with Belarusian procedural and public order standards.
+Belarusian courts may recognise and enforce both foreign court judgments and foreign arbitral awards arising from commercial and civil disputes.
+The decision must be final and binding under the laws of the issuing country and must comply with Belarusian procedural requirements and public policy standards.

 What is the time limit for filing an enforcement request?